e271828e/Flight.jl/docs/notes/design/framework_spec.md

-half (row 167): a consumer's entries are per-leaf too, so a `Float64` entry declares "never hand me partials" — the AD-incompatible component's own statement, enforced at the wire ([§6.1][s6-1]) — and, at a root slot, *is* the forbid-seeding marker this section once recorded as speculative.
-The marker therefore exists, and it carries semantics rather than mere protection: it types the slot cell at every activation — so an unseeded slot is a *choice* where a `Float64`-entry slot is a *declaration* — and tap resolution rejects the latter with the offending entry in hand instead of returning a silent zero column.
+half (row 167): a consumer's entries are per-leaf too, so a `Float64` entry declares "never hand me partials" — the AD-incompatible component's own statement, enforced at the wire ([§6.1][s6-1]) — and, at a root slot, *is* the forbid-seeding marker itself.
+That marker carries semantics rather than mere protection: it types the slot cell at every activation — so an unseeded slot is a *choice* where a `Float64`-entry slot is a *declaration* — and tap resolution rejects the latter with the offending entry in hand instead of returning a silent zero column.
 What